mp-se/stirplate/README.md

 * 2 neodym magnets (glued to fan)

 A schematics that I used can be found in the cad directory.
 [Electronic schema](cad/stirplate.pdf)

+There is also a PCB example that has not yet been verified.

 ![First build](img/build.jpg)